dskemp/courtdata/content/cases/ot2016/15-497/index.md

 advocates:
 - "Samuel R. Bagenstos"
 - "Roman Martinez"
-- "Neal Kumar Katyal"
+- "Neal K. Katyal"
 roles:
 - "on behalf of the Petitioners"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Petitioners"
 - "on behalf of the Respondents"
 tags:
 topics: